 The Woodworking Shop: Combating Sawdust

 In a woodshop, fine sawdust is a constant.
-It covers every surface and gets into every crevice.
-With a non-sealed light fixture, this dust settles directly onto the LED driver and circuit boards.
+With a non-sealed light fixture, this dust can settle directly onto the LED driver.
 This creates two major risks:

 The Agricultural Barn: Fighting Moisture and Debris